B1loliddin/voice-assistant-app/README.md

 ## Installation
-After cloning this repository go to `flutter-reddit-clone` folder.
+After cloning this repository go to `voice-assistant-app` folder.
 Then, follow the following steps:
 - Create account in OpenAI platform
 - Create your own api key (Note: api key is not free!)
 - Open secrets folder in lib folder